Angevon-1/manual_baldursgate2_angevon/docs/faq.md

 ## I can't get the Trademeet Luraxxol vs. Alibakkar quests since I poisoned the druids at the Druid Grove.

 Go ahead and mark those quest checks as complete.

+## What do you mean by "violence is an alternative" or "if you chose violence"?

+Some quest can be optionally "completed" by killing the NPCs involved. e.g. you can kill the Trademeet genies instead of finding their Ihtafeer.
+Violence tends to lock you out of quests and is not recommended.
+If you choose the path of violence, you should mark the checks as if you completed the quest without violence.

 ## Which key items have been added to the multiworld, and what are they used for?
 Irenicus's Dungeon